mattdsteele/steele.blue/blog/_posts/2016-09-08-custom-elements-angularjs.markdown

 So you can support that weird Ember team, the stodgy server-rendered JSP folks, and even the framework-less static page hipsters.

-So yeah, give Custom Elements a looksie.
+So yeah, **Custom Elements are awesome** and you should give them a looskie.
 As Dion Almaer noted: [How would the component landscape look if we weren’t all rebuilding our own houses?](https://medium.com/ben-and-dion/web-components-building-web-tools-for-future-dion-1d0e731c96d2#.inn076mvm)

 [wcyay]: https://medium.com/dev-channel/the-case-for-custom-elements-part-1-65d807b4b439#.inbchipy8